Burundi March 18-23, 2023

 Ruvubu National Park – camp 20,000 BFr (USD 6); basic and decrepit, quiet, peaceful.

-Roads. newly paved tarmac roads, joy to drive very smooth, no traffic.
-Two sections of RN that were unpaved, and barely driveable tracks, heavily gullied and really only passable on motorcycles.
+Roads. newly paved tarmac roads, a joy to drive very smooth, no traffic.
+Two sections of RN that were unpaved, barely driveable tracks, heavily gullied and only passable on motorcycles.
 Makamba to Bururi on RN 17 and Kampezi to near Gitega on RN 16 were truly dreadful, requiring carefully picking our way at 20 km/h in 4WD low-range, pavement for most of the rest of our time in the country, but it would have been nice to know ahead of time when we were going to be on these pistes.

 People and the Economy.
 Burundi is one of the five poorest countries on earth, and it shows.
 Almost no private cars, a few motorcycles, most operating as moto-taxis.
 Most Burundians walk or bicycle.
 We watched prodigious loads of bananas, sugar cane and wood (not to mention human passengers) being pushed uphill by wiry, sweating velo-taxi drivers, while even more people walked, often with big loads balanced on their heads.
 Some areas, particularly just south of the new capital of Gitega, are even poorer than others, with most children in rags and houses in a dilapidated state.